 - Outdoor games or indoor PE:

-- 6B – Outdoor games: Monday, Indoor PE: Tuesday
+- 6B – Outdoor games: Monday, Indoor PE: Wednesday

 - 6Y – Outdoor games: Wednesday, Indoor PE: Monday